Near Monasterboice in County Louth, Leinster, Ireland — Mid-East (and Dublin)

 Erected by Bord Fáilte Éireann.
 (Marker Number 98.)

 Location.
-53° Touch for map.
-Markers are on the round tower wall in the Monasterboice monastery site, about 0.8 miles west of the village of Monasterboice, and about 0.5 miles WNW of the intersection of Tower View road with routes R132, N1, and M1.
+53° 46.667′ N, 6° 25.076′ W. Marker is near Monasterboice, Leinster, in County Louth.
+Marker is on the south interior wall of the North Church, in the Monasterboice monastery site, about 0.8 miles west of the village of Monasterboice, and about 0.5 miles WNW of the intersection of Tower View road with routes Touch for map.
+Touch for directions.

 Other nearby markers.
 At least 8 other markers are within 13 kilometers of this marker, measured as the crow flies.
-The North Church / An Teampall Thuaidh (a few steps from this marker); The South Church / An Teampall Theas (within shouting distance of this marker); Monasterboice / Mainistir Bhuithe (within shouting distance of this marker); Knowth / Cnogbha (approx. 9.7 kilometers away); The Woodhenge/Pit circle / The Winter Soltice (approx. 10 kilometers away); Slane Abbey (approx. 10.6 kilometers away); Saint Patrick on the Hill of Slane (approx. 10.6 kilometers away); Duleek 1916 - 1981 Hunger Strike Monument (approx. 13 kilometers away).
+Round Tower / An Cloigtheach (a few steps from this marker); The South Church / An Teampall Theas (a few steps from this marker); Monasterboice / Mainistir Bhuithe (within shouting distance of this marker); Knowth / Cnogbha (approx. 9.7 kilometers away); The Woodhenge/Pit circle / The Winter Soltice (approx. 10 kilometers away); Slane Abbey (approx. 10.6 kilometers away); Saint Patrick on the Hill of Slane (approx. 10.6 kilometers away); Duleek 1916 - 1981 Hunger Strike Monument (approx. 13 kilometers away).
 Touch for a list and map of all markers in Monasterboice.